Secure your WordPress Blog

 Use secure passwords for Administrator accounts

 It’s a pain, I know, but use secure passwords for your WP Admin User Accounts.
 It’s best to use a 14 character password including numbers, letters and symbols.
 Obviously you won’t be able to remember this password and that really is the point – it will therefore be increasingly difficult for hackers to get into your WP Admin Panel via this way.
 A great website that will create a secure password for you is Strong Password Generator.
+Another great website which includes additional features such as showing you how long it would take to crack the password on modern computers with a brute force attack and whether the password has appeared in a data leak in the past is the Experte Password Generator.

 Limit the number of attempts of login